top of page

 -

-Do I have to be seen in-person in Mississippi at the clinic?
-Or can I do video chat?In many cases, video chat is perfectly fine.
+Do I have to be seen in-person at the clinic?
+Or can I do video chat?In most cases, video chat is perfectly fine.
 This can depend on many things, especially what your needs as the patient are.
 Some people are not comfortable unless they are sitting in front of a person while others are perfectly fine being seen from a distance.
-You must decide what is right for yourself in that regard.
+You must decide what is right for yourself in that regard when booking an appt with us. **Please note that in-person appts may be suspended during times of high threat levels (yes, it happens often enough)***

 -